 Victoria Memorial Hall inaugurated in 1921 serves as a museum, commemorating the distinguished, epoch-making personalities and landmark events of Indian history.
 The history of the Victoria Memorial Hall, Kolkata, is traceable to the days of the British Colonial Empire in India.
 In fact the association of the regal name of Queen Victoria with the Memorial hall reinforces the truth.

 Mysore Palace, once the residence of the Maharajas of Mysore is one of the largest palaces of its kind in India and one of the most splendid.
 The Mysore Palace dominates the skyline of Mysore and it has beautifully designed square towers at cardinal points, covered with domes.
 It is a three-storied structure, built in Indo-Saracenic style with domes, turrets, arches and colonnades; the palace is a treasure house of exquisite carvings and works of art from all over the world.
 The tastefully decorated and intricately carved doors open into luxuriously decorated rooms.
 Henry Irwin, the British consultant architect of Madras state, designed it.
-The palace was originally built of wood, which got burnt down in 1897 AD and was rebuilt in 1912 AD, by the twenty-fourth Wodeyar
+The palace was originally built of wood, which got burnt down in 1897 AD and was rebuilt in 1912 AD, by the twenty-fourth Wodeyar Raja.

 Chhatrapati Shivaji Terminus

 This monument was formerly known as Victoria Terminus in Mumbai, Maharashtra and it is a fine example of Victorian Gothic Revival architecture in India.
 This famous terminal also displays the beauty of late 19th century railway architecture in the British Commonwealth characterized by its advanced structural and technical solutions.
 It is a magnificent monument full of spectacular sculptures and arcades.
 This monument is the westernmost end point of the Central Railways of India.
 It is also the southern end point of the central and harbour lines of Mumbai's metropolitan rail transport system.

 However, this beautiful, awe-inspiring building looks more like a palace than a railway station!
 It is because its remarkable stone dome, turrets, pointed arches, and eccentric ground plan is close to traditional Indian palace architecture.
 At the highest point of the building, on the dome, stands the inspirational statue of Progress.
 Though it was constructed 34 years after the first train left this station, the work completed on this building only by 1887.